Elon Musk says he has lined up $46.5 billion in financing for Twitter deal - KTVZ

 Musk said in his Thursday filing that he is “exploring” whether to launch a tender offer — a move to buy Twitter stock en masse directly from shareholders that could put additional pressure on the board — but “has not determined whether to do so at this time.”
 Musk has previously alluded to the possibility of a tender offer in several recent tongue-in-cheek tweets, including one with a fill-in-the-blank word followed by “is the night.”

-Twitter and Morgan Stanley did not immediately respond to requests for comment.
+Morgan Stanley did not immediately respond to requests for comment.
+In a statement, Brenden Lee, a spokesperson for Twitter, said the company had received the “updated, non-binding proposal” from Musk and the “new information on potential financing.”

+“As previously announced and communicated to Mr. Musk directly, the Board is committed to conducting a careful, comprehensive and deliberate review to determine the course of action that it believes is in the best interest of the Company and all Twitter stockholders,” Lee said.

+Twitter stock rose about 1% to just over $47 on Thursday morning following the filing before giving up those gains.
+It remains well below Musk’s offer of $54.20 per share, which may indicate some investor skepticism about the likelihood that the deal will go through.

 The-CNN-Wire